hvpham-yorku/project-jume-group-9/doc/sprint2/sprint2.md

 **Tasks:**
 - Display total stock, low stock alerts, total revenue, and recent system activity
 - Connect Recharts PieChart to Supabase
-- Add weather widget integration
+- ~Add weather widget integration~ *(Deprioritized as it does not provide direct inventory value and was out of scope)*
 - Design and implement the Recent Activity feed (linked to Supabase updates)

 **Assignee:** Erfan